ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
+<h3>1. ⚠️ The Async/Await Mistake That’s Killing Your Node.js Performance - <a href="https://blog.devgenius.io/%EF%B8%8F-the-async-await-mistake-thats-killing-your-node-js-performance-21798f86e1a3?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Cloud Guru`**

+<blockquote>🚨 The Async/Await Mistake That’s Killing Your Node.js Performance
+Continue reading on Dev Genius »</blockquote>

+<h3>2.
+Le guide ultime de Nouveau projet tendance: FossFLOW - <a href="https://medium.com/@yhanisboullonnois/le-guide-ultime-de-nouveau-projet-tendance-fossflow-407598e26a44?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Yhanis Boullonnois`**

+<blockquote>FossFLOW : À quoi ça sert ?
+Continue reading on Medium »</blockquote>

+<h3>3.
+Avoid This Common Angular Trap That Leads to 100+ Subscriptions Overload - <a href="https://medium.com/@saravana95tex/avoid-this-common-angular-trap-that-leads-to-100-subscriptions-overload-4d5773d126b3?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `CodeWithSaravana`**

+<blockquote>Angular developers love the async pipe—and for good reason.
+It’s a clean, declarative way to subscribe to Observables and automatically…
+Continue reading on Medium »</blockquote>

+<h3>4.
+Securing Your Node.js Applications in 2025: Best Practices for Authentication and Authorization - <a href="https://habtesoft.medium.com/securing-your-node-js-applications-in-2025-best-practices-for-authentication-and-authorization-0bd574ae3bb3?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `habtesoft`**

+<blockquote>In 2025, the security landscape for web applications is more complex and critical than ever.
+As Node.js continues to power a vast array of…
+Continue reading on Medium »</blockquote>

+<h3>5. ⚠️ How I Handle Errors in Node.js APIs (Clean, Structured, and Logged) - <a href="https://medium.com/@lakshaykapoor08/%EF%B8%8F-how-i-handle-errors-in-node-js-apis-clean-structured-and-logged-8b23667cca0a?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Lakshaykapoor`**

+<blockquote>Writing Node.js APIs is easy — until things break.
+And when they do, you want clean errors, structured responses, and clear logs.
+After…
+Continue reading on Medium »</blockquote>

+<br/>
+<h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-The One Thing About JavaScript Arrow Functions Nobody Tells You: this - <a href="https://javascript.plainenglish.io/the-one-thing-about-javascript-arrow-functions-nobody-tells-you-this-718c5be79f43?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+From 19 to 345 Organic Clicks Daily: Technical SEO Lessons from 90 Days of Implementation - <a href="https://medium.com/@brendan_bambery/from-19-to-345-organic-clicks-daily-technical-seo-lessons-from-90-days-of-implementation-9aa6f6538441?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Prateek Badjatya`**
+✍️ **posted by `Brendan Bambery`**

-<blockquote>In JavaScript, ‘this’ is not who you think it is, but who you become when the function is called.
+<blockquote>Note: Code examples and parameter names have been generalized to focus on the technical implementation rather than specific app content.
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>2.
-Modern JavaScript Data Structures: Beyond Objects and Arrays - <a href="https://javascript.plainenglish.io/modern-javascript-data-structures-beyond-objects-and-arrays-17b5704548b8?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Supabase Authentication in React?
+It’s Easier Than You Think… Here’s How! - <a href="https://medium.com/@wl8380/supabase-authentication-in-react-its-easier-than-you-think-here-s-how-e5bb9c6dc549?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Manish Khedekar`**
+✍️ **posted by `Unicorn Day`**

-<blockquote>JavaScript has evolved significantly over the years, introducing powerful data structures that go far beyond the traditional {} objects…
+<blockquote>Authentication… It’s one of those things every app needs… but implementing it from scratch?
+Often, a headache. 🤯 Databases, password…
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>3.
-Bun is INSANELY Fast!
-Is it Time to Ditch Node.js? - <a href="https://javascript.plainenglish.io/bun-is-insanely-fast-is-it-time-to-ditch-node-js-b876ba6393f4?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+From Tags to Hacks (CSS-Series)( Part1 ): Your Roadmap to Web Development and Web Penetration… - <a href="https://medium.com/@Inside-Garuda/from-tags-to-hacks-css-series-part1-your-roadmap-to-web-development-and-web-penetration-d4f944c2a173?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Inside Garuda`**

+<blockquote>Welcome to the first part of our CSS series — where style meets strategy.
+If you’ve made it through the HTML series, you’ve built the…
+Continue reading on Medium »</blockquote>

+<h3>4.
+Low-Code and No-Code: Your New Coding Sidekick or a Total Buzzkill? - <a href="https://javascript.plainenglish.io/low-code-and-no-code-your-new-coding-sidekick-or-a-total-buzzkill-ac8d6d20a69a?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Suman`**
+✍️ **posted by `Roman Sypchenko`**

-<blockquote>What’s up, everyone! 👋
+<blockquote>Yo, fellow code wranglers!
+Let’s talk about the elephant in the room — or rather, the drag-and-drop elephant stomping through our dev…
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>4.
-How to Fetch Data from Multiple Microservices (The Simple Way) — BFF to the Rescue! - <a href="https://medium.com/@mustafaa2k1/how-to-fetch-data-from-multiple-microservices-the-simple-way-bff-to-the-rescue-6af8be32d8c0?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mustafaak`**

-<blockquote>“Struggling to get data from multiple microservices in your frontend?
-Learn how a simple BFF layer can make your architecture clean…
-Continue reading on Medium »</blockquote>

 <h3>5.
-We Rewrote Our Backend in Rust — And Our Latency Graph Fell Off a Cliff - <a href="https://medium.com/@harishsingh8529/we-rewrote-our-backend-in-rust-and-our-latency-graph-fell-off-a-cliff-2243abd03031?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+If I’m Taking Your React Interview, I’m Asking You These 30 Questions (100%) - <a href="https://javascript.plainenglish.io/if-im-taking-your-react-interview-i-m-asking-you-these-30-questions-100-91633955c95b?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `StackSnacker`**

+<blockquote>As a React developer, your technical depth matters.
+If you’re walking into an interview for a React role — especially if I’m the one…
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>6.
+Stop using 100vh!
+The ultimate solution for mobile viewport height - <a href="https://medium.com/@bestowensss/stop-using-100vh-the-ultimate-solution-for-mobile-viewport-height-6a27a63be887?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Harishsingh`**
+✍️ **posted by `bestcode`**

-<blockquote>When we first launched our backend, we did what most early-stage teams do: we picked a battle-tested language (in our case, Node.js)…
+<blockquote>As a front-end developer, we must have encountered such a requirement: to implement a welcome page that fills the entire screen, a pop-up…
 Continue reading on Medium »</blockquote>

-<h3>6.
-Discord Event Relay Bot with Node.js, Webhooks, and PostgreSQL - <a href="https://javascript.plainenglish.io/discord-event-relay-bot-with-node-js-webhooks-and-postgresql-b6c252346ed2?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jayant Harilela`**

-<blockquote>A deep dive into building a modular, slash-command-driven Discord bot that pipes real-time events to n8n, Zapier, Make.com, or your own…
-Continue reading on JavaScript in Plain English »</blockquote>

 <h3>7.
-6 Reasons Why all Node js developers should use Nest js for MVPS - <a href="https://medium.com/@youngatere04/6-reasons-why-all-node-js-developers-should-use-nest-js-for-mvps-313c4d978a99?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to build a front-end permission system without vomiting? - <a href="https://medium.com/@bestowensss/how-to-build-a-front-end-permission-system-without-vomiting-40d28e298c1c?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Khalid Lawal `**
+✍️ **posted by `bestcode`**

-<blockquote>Employers love it and you should too
+<blockquote>Summary of 3 failed solutions we have tried in our project
 Continue reading on Medium »</blockquote>

-<br/>
-<h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
-<h3>1.
-From Paper to Digital: Transforming Indonesian Traditional Retail” - <a href="https://yahyadwi.medium.com/from-paper-to-digital-transforming-indonesian-traditional-retail-0581da029232?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>8.
+Guía Completa de Broken Access Control: Hacking, Bug Bounty y Prevención en Aplicaciones Web - <a href="https://medium.com/@jpablo13/gu%C3%ADa-completa-de-broken-access-control-hacking-bug-bounty-y-prevenci%C3%B3n-en-aplicaciones-web-164103fa8cd1?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Yahya Dwi Wijaya`**
+✍️ **posted by `JPablo13`**

-<blockquote>Indonesia’s traditional retail sector employs millions yet most still operate with handwritten ledgers and manual processes.
-The story of…
+<blockquote>Domina el Broken Access Control: Hacking, Bug Bounty y Prevención.
 Continue reading on Medium »</blockquote>

 <br/>